moetunes/Nextwm/README.md

   * Plus some minor bug fixes(bugs? what bugs!)
   * SHOW_BAR in rc.conf now can be set for each desktop
   * Added option for useless gaps for the tiling modes
+  * Useless gaps around the bar too
+  * A keyboard shortcut to float a window on top of tiled windows
+  * Match a window and float it from apps.conf

 ###Installation